 The recipe is pretty straightforward.

-1 – First disinfect the utensils you are going to use with 70% rubbing alcohol.
 2 – Measure the distilled water and transfer it into a sterilized container.

 3 – Now measure the HA powder on a digital scale like this one and pour it on top of the distilled water.
 Don’t stir or shake!
-Cover with cling film and place in the fridge for a few hours or overnight.
+Cover with cling film and place it in the fridge for a few hours or overnight.

 4 – After this time the hyaluronic acid powder will have absorbed the water and you will have a substance like gel.